gothamdev244/ccaas-entitlement-service/README.md

 ## License

-Part of the Sterling Platform - Internal Use Only
+Part of the CCAAS Platform - Internal Use Only